trangnguyen88/471FinalProject/README.txt

 + How to execute this program:
-	 Steps to execute:
+	In my case, I'm using Ubuntu terminal and python 3.6 Steps to execute:
 		1/ On a terminal, navigate to where serv.py is
 		2/ Type "python serv.py <port_number>" to run the server